neriyabl/my-cv/README.md

 - Other micro services and application
 - Experience with ALM systems and working at scrum metodology

-> Lev Academic Center `2017 - 2018`

-**Tutored** - Provided private lessons to students in the following courses

-- Workshop in C ++
-- Digital systems and Boolean logic

 ## 📚 Education

 > Lev Academic Center, Jerusalem `2016 - 2020`